sasilver75/obsidian/ChatBot Arena.md

 Arena-like systems that depend on the wisdom of the crowd works pretty well for quantifiable things where you have a clear metric (eg estimating the weight of a pig, number of marbles in a jar)... but it's hard to get reproducible results from it.
 While you avoid some of the biases of [[LLM-as-a-Judge]], you don't avoid all bias.
 Raters often prefer models that seem to *like us* and *agree with us!* Raters prefer models that are super assertive/confident about their answer, even if that means they're wrong (eg a cautious true answer is sometimes dispreferred to a confident wrong answer).
 Most raters demographically are men from the United States, which isn't representative enough.
 Most interactions before the user gives a rating turn out to be single-turn interactions, so multiturn performance isn't meaningfully evaluated (though it often isn't evaluated in automatic evaluations either).

+Additional "problems": Human evaluation is time-consuming and resource intensive, which limits the scale and frequency of evaluation of a given model.
+Due to LMSYS's priority limitations, most models aren't even able to participate in arena evaluations.
+Furthermore, the community only has access to a limited subset of conversation/preference data from LMSYS.
+This is one of the motivations for projects like [[WizardArena]].

 -----